-The McCourt School of Public Policy (MSPP) offers an Executive Master of Policy Leadership (E.M.P.L.).
+The McCourt School of Public Policy (MSPP) offers an Executive Master of Policy Leadership (E.M.P.L.) and an Executive Certificate in Policy Leadership.
 The E.M.P.L. degree program is a graduate program that allows students to develop leadership skills and knowledge to address public policy issues and problems.

 The Executive Master of Policy Leadership (EMPL) is an advanced degree for currently employed, high achieving professionals with seven years of work experience in the policymaking arena who want to learn more about management and leadership in a public context.
 The degree addresses executive-level skills, with attention to many of the Executive Core Qualifications for the Senior Executive Service, identified by the U.S. Office of Personnel Management.